J. Matthew “Matt” Waters Member

-Matt Waters is an Associate of the Firm, and a member of the Firm’s Litigation Section.
+Matt is a Member of the Firm, and practices in the Firm’s Litigation Section.
 He concentrates his practice primarily in the area of community association law, representing HOAs and condominium associations across North Carolina.
 Matt’s community association practice ranges from advising the Firm’s numerous community association clients regarding covenant enforcement, amendments, title issues, and assessment collection matters, among many other things.
 Matt has extensive experience representing the Firm’s community association clients in foreclosure actions in counties throughout North Carolina.
 Matt has handled numerous covenant enforcement actions at the Superior Court level.
 He is also experienced in handling cases at the appellate level in North Carolina.
 Matt has represented the Firm’s community association clients before the North Carolina Court of Appeals and Supreme Court of North Carolina.
 Matt has also represented Community Associations Institute, North Carolina Chapter, as amicus curiae in actions before the North Carolina Court of Appeals regarding the enforceability of assessment collection.

 Matt’s litigation practice also encompasses representing real estate developers and construction contractors in a variety of claims and disputes; and breach of fiduciary duty litigation in the area of Trusts and Estates.